kwokkeith/ConcurSolutionz/readme.md

 # Concur Solutionz
 ## Folder Structure

+### ConcurSolutionz
+Contains the main code for the application
+  ### Database
+  Code for the database system
   ### Views
   Contains any front end visual .xaml and their corresponding .cs files

-__MainPage.xaml__: Initial front end page to be deleted.

   ### Models
   Contains any object templates to be used by controllers
   ### Controllers
   Any backend code

+### CookieBrowser
+Selenium code to automate transferring to Concur (Automatically Login to the Web browser using stored cookie)

+### SeleniumWrapper
+Selenium code to automate transferring to Concur (Obtain cookie and submit claim onto Concur)